 - take their seizure medications as prescribed

-Seizures do not usually require emergency medical attention, according to the CDC.
+Seizures do not usually require emergency medical attention, according to the

 People should only call emergency services if the person:

 - has not had a seizure before